 Part B of Medicare will pay for physical therapy at home.
-However, it might only approve certain providers, so it’s essential to check into this before scheduling your at-home services.
+However, it might only approve certain providers, so checking into this before scheduling your at-home services is essential.

 Does Medicare cover exercise therapy?

 Medicare will cover certain types of exercise therapy.
-But your doctor or health care provider must deem it to be medically necessary.
+However, your doctor or health care provider must deem it medically necessary.

 What’s the difference between physical therapy and physiotherapy?